 We can give you a ton of tips for keeping your job and making your project run smoothly but if you don’t communicate it’s all going to be a waste.
 You need to make sure that you’re talking to the project owner, having on-site meetings, getting details, and most importantly, talking to your contractors.
 If you don’t keep those lines of communication open, your workers are going to have no idea what to do, and they are going to be just as frustrated as you.

 Tip 4: Maintain your Relationships

 They say that you should keep your business and personal lives separate but as a construction manager that can be difficult.
-You need to make sure that you’re talking to clients, to contractors, even taking them out to lunch from time to time.
+You need to make sure that you’re talking to clients, to contractors, and even taking them out to lunch from time to time.
 This is not your typical desk job – this is a job that requires constant communication with the people involved, and it is one that will be very difficult for you to perform if you are keeping yourself isolated.
-You need to be ready to have conversations and to answer the difficult questions.
+You need to be ready to have conversations and answer difficult questions.
 Remember, building relationships can lead to other jobs, and this is especially important if you are in business for yourself.

 Tip 5: Continue to Learn

 One of the biggest mistakes people make is believing their education is finished after construction manager training but this could not be further from the truth.
 The industry will always be changing and evolving, and you will need to be ready to adapt to it.
 Don’t become stagnant and don’t become irrelevant!